WinFPT and FPT Version 3.7-m

 In some circumstances code containing Fortran 90 derived types and trailing comments was handled

-incorrectly by FPT versions 3.7-d and before.
+incorrectly by fpt versions 3.7-d and before.

 The code generated by the commands CHANGE ENCODE TO INTERNAL WRITE and CHANGE DECODE TO